unic8s/hd2_macropad/README.md

 1. Download you prefered [release BIN file](https://github.com/unic8s/hd2_macropad/releases)
 2. Visit the [ESP Web Flasher](https://esp.huhn.me/) and upload the BIN file to your device
 ### Sounds (optional)
-3. Copy all assets from [sounds.zip](https://github.com/unic8s/hd2_macropad/releases) directory to a SD card into the target directory "/assets"
+3. Unpack and copy all assets from [SOUNDS.ZIP](https://github.com/unic8s/hd2_macropad/releases) directory to a SD card into the target directory "/assets"
 4. Connect a speaker to the rear port of the device

 ## Hardware